Bulgaria is one of the European countries that has been attracting many expats in recent years, and there are many reasons why.

 A family of four can conveniently live in Veliko Tarnovo for about 2,800 lv (£1,221/$1,692), excluding rent.
 For a single person, a good monthly budget would be 750 lv (£327/$453).

 Living in Veliko Tarnovo is a great option for expat retirees as the city is large yet provides a sense of calmness and authenticity with pleasant summers and snowy beautiful winters.
+There are well-equipped hospitals and health clinics in the city, including Cherkezov Hospital, the biggest in the region and all the facilities necessary for a comfortable retirement.

 5. Burgas – a cultural hub on the coast of the Black Sea